7 Furnace Parts that Usually Break

 Needless to say, if your furnace breaks it’s not only a major inconvenience and a potentially expensive repair.
 It can also be a huge safety issue if it happens during the frigid winter months, leaving your family without access to heating.
 This means that not only will your family be exposed to harsh winter temperatures, but it also risks damage to your home, including pipes freezing.
 If something appears wrong with your furnace, it’s important to consult a professional as soon as possible who can diagnose the issue and take steps to fix your furnace.

 While you may not be able to fix a furnace yourself without consulting professional help, taking preventative steps to avoid the deterioration of your furnace is important.
-In doing so, it can save you time and money in the long-term.
+Doing so, can save you time and money in the long term.
 Therefore, understanding the furnace parts that are most likely to break is a crucial starting point so you can take steps to improve the lifespan of your furnace and its components.
-Below, we take an in-depth look at the furnace parts most likely to break and outline how you can keep them in their best shape.

 The Control Board